 |Student type||Canadian students||International students|

-Only for New Brunswick residents who started their studies in September 2019 or earlier.
+Only for New Brunswick residents who started their studies in September 2019.

 Note: the amount below is net of the rebate.

 |Aviation tuition||MtA tuition: $6,633

 MFC tuition: $30,112